ElvenTools/elven-nft-minter-sc/README.md

 ### You may also like

-- [elven.js](https://github.com/juliancwirko/elven.js) - simplified wrapper over erdjs, designed to work as a plug-n-play solution for browser based use cases.
+- [elven.js](https://github.com/juliancwirko/elven.js) - simplified wrapper over JS SDK, designed to work as a plug-n-play solution for browser based use cases.
 No build steps and frameworks, just one file to rule it all!
 Check usage examples!
 - [NFT Art Maker](https://github.com/juliancwirko/nft-art-maker) - generates images and metadata files and packs them into CAR files, all from provided PNG layers.
-- [Buildo Begins](https://github.com/xdevguild/buildo-begins) - CLI toolset for interacting with the MultiversX (Elrond) blockchain, APIs and smart contracts
+- [Buildo Begins](https://github.com/xdevguild/buildo-begins) - CLI toolset for interacting with the MultiversX blockchain, APIs and smart contracts
 - [Export collection owners to CSV](https://github.com/ElvenTools/elven-tools-collection-owners-csv)

 ### Issues and ideas